twilio/twilio-python/docs/usage/phone-numbers.rst

 International Numbers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, Phone number search is looking for US-based numbers.
-Set :data:`country` keyword to your country code of choice to search for international numbers.
+By default, the client library will look for US numbers.
+Set the :data:`country` keyword to a country code of your choice to search for international numbers.

 .. code-block:: python